top of page

 Where to Stay in Berat

 If you're doing this as a day trip, Berat is the natural base.
-It's a genuinely lovely town in its own right and worth at least two nights.
+It's a lovely town in its own right and worth at least two nights.
 Here are my recommendations across three price points.
 For all our recommendations for the best places to stay read here Best Places to Stay on the Albanian Riviera with Kids: Ksamil, Sarandë, Himarë & Gjirokastër

 Mid-Range: Mangalemi Hotel